Mackay Customs House: History

 In 1921, the Commonwealth Bank leased the Customs House for 10 years, moving the Customs Service back into the adjacent timber building.
 The Customs House has since been altered several times for multiple occupancy, housing various other government departments.
 The brick Bond Store, on the south-east corner of the site addressing Sydney Street, was constructed about 1935.

 Following the devastating cyclone of 1918, Mackay enjoyed a period of substantial growth through the 1920s and 1930s.
 Local member and Premier of Queensland William Forgan Smith promoted Mackay's development, strongly supporting the Mackay Harbour Project and the Sydney Street bridge replacement.
 The first Sydney Street bridge, completed in 1887, was the second bridge across the river at Mackay, but for some time lead to nowhere.
 Located adjacent to the Customs House, it marked the "head of navigation" of the Pioneer River.
 The new bridge was completed in 1938, increasing traffic along Sydney Street to North Mackay.

 The inadequacy of the river port had been recognised by 1914.
 In 1939, the new Mackay Outer Harbour was opened, and the services of the river port gradually transferred to the new harbour.
 Apart from the Customs House and the Bond Store, only a few of the buildings of the former river port still survive.
 In 1969–70, extensions were made to the rear of the Customs House.
 In the late 1980s, conservation and restoration works were undertaken, reversing some of the alterations which had been made to the interior of the building.

 In 2004, the Customs House was sold to Alman Partners, a financial planning firm.
 In 2006, Alman Partners was awarded the Mackay City Council Heritage Award for their restoration of the building.
 Alman Partners sold the Customs House in September 2020 to Dean Williamson Dental, a local general dental practice who continue to run their dental surgery from the building.

+In 2022, Dean Williamson Dental was awarded for its strong example of adaptive re-use of the State-Heritage Listed building.
+The refurbishments truly respected the origins and heritage features of the building whilst giving this iconic landmark a new direction and purpose.
+Dean Williamson Dental overcame a number of hurdles to repurpose the building while respecting the main heritage elements of the building.